muchshar-tech/rhema/README.md

  - Friendly SEO, support for generating book chapters url in wp-sitemap.xml
  - UI interface multilingual support
  - Chinese and English translations of the Bible are supported, and translations in other languages are gradually being added

-## Changelog

-## License
-WordPress is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
-See LICENSE.md for complete license.